jianqiucao/EE367L/Lab5/Lab5.md

     Hints:

-      Refer to Lab 3 slides and handout.
-I have uploaded my source files here:
+      Refer to Lab 3 slides and handout for how to implement sockets.
+Also I have uploaded my source files here:
       <https://github.com/duck8880/EE367L/tree/master/Lab3>